-Bengal Guv to move Supreme Court over control of state universities
+Bengal guv to move Supreme Court over control of state universities

 Several VCs who skipped the meeting claimed they faced obstructions from the higher education department, while others alleged they were gheraoed or faced hostile conditions on campus.
 Some sought appointments with the governor to explain their absence.

 "This is an issue that requires clarification.
-What is the role of the chancellor or the government?
-The Supreme Court will be approached to determine who holds the ultimate authority over state universities -- the chancellor (governor) or the state government," Bose told reporters at the Raj Bhavan on Saturday.
+What is the role of the chancellor or the role of the government?
+The Supreme Court will be approached to determine who holds the ultimate authority over state universities — the chancellor (governor) or the state government," Bose told reporters at the Raj Bhavan.

-The meeting had a wide-ranging agenda, from digital reforms and manpower gaps to the implementation of NEP 2020 and awareness on cybersecurity and drug addiction.
-PTI SCH MNB ACD
+The meeting had a wide-ranging agenda, from digital reforms and manpower gaps to implementation of NEP 2020 and awareness on cybersecurity and drug addiction.
+PTI SCH MNB